 Chelsea 4-1 Arsenal – 2018/19

-Emery was appointed as Arsenal manager following the departure of club great Arsene Wenger, having enjoyed a brief spell at Paris Saint-Germain upon leaving Sevilla following the third of those Europa League triumphs.
+Emery was appointed as Arsenal manager following the departure of club great Arsene Wenger, having enjoyed a brief spell at Paris Saint-Germain upon leaving Sevilla.

-His first season with the Gunners saw him once again make an impression on Europe’s secondary competition, leading the north London side to an all-Premier League meeting with Chelsea in Baku, the first ever final meeting between two teams from the same city.
+His first season with the Gunners saw him once again make an impression on Europe’s secondary competition, as he lead the north London side to an all-Premier League meeting with Chelsea in Baku – the first ever final meeting between two teams from the same city.

 The Belgium international scored twice in the second half to add to goals from former Arsenal forward Olivier Giroud and Pedro, with Alex Iwobi’s effort little consolation as Emery tasted defeat in the Europa League final for the first time.